 The AP art and design program consists of three different courses and AP portfolio exams - AP 2-D Art and Design, AP 3-D Art and Design, and AP Drawing - corresponding to college and university foundations courses.
 Students create a portfolio of work to demonstrate inquiry through art and design, process documentation, and written information about the work presented.
-In May, students submit portfolios for evaluation based on specific criteria, which include skillful synthesis of materials, processes, and ideas and sustained investigation through practice, experimentation, and revision, guided by questions.
+In May, students submit portfolios for evaluation based on specific criteria, which include skillful synthesis of materials, processes, and ideas and sustained investigation through practice, experimentation, and revision, guided by guestions.
 Students may choose to submit any or all of the AP Portfolio Exams.
+High School Credits: 1 School Level: High School Grade: 11, 12 Prerequisites: 3 years of art preferred or recommendation of instructor.